Walk this Path with Us

-Following submission of community feedback, ARC will host an open forum in July at which the co-chairs, Dean Kris Magnusson and Chris Lewis will hear final in-person feedback, present highlights of the final report, the Calls to Action (CTAs), and plans for the official handover ceremony in the Fall.
+Following submission of community feedback, ARC hosted an open forum in July at which the Council heard final in-person feedback, presented highlights of the final report and the Calls to Action (CTAs), and presented details regarding the official handover ceremony in the Fall.

 The SFU-ARC has consulted broadly with the Aboriginal and non-Aboriginal communities both on and off campus, and has developed a set of recommendations to guide the University in targeting the funds in ways that will support reconciliation efforts over the next three years.

 Why reconciliation is important to SFU